niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Toepler/Software/README.md

 This is a lofi emulation of the Casio RZ1 drum machine.
 See this link for a short demonstration: https://youtube.com/shorts/vMh-8B2sCWI?si=By4kS0sKtcdMR4sM
 ### roundhouse
 Roundhouse is a lofi 909 emulation.
+### Krachmacher
+Noise machine based on feeding white or pink noise into 2 Karplus strong delaylines and optionally a VCA and VCF.
+Very suitable for making drones and percussion.
+### Scheveningen
+West-Coast Oscillator.
+2 sinewave oscillators that are ring-modulated and wavefolded.